 This is an extreme idea and only works if you have an adjacent laundry room to your small bathroom.
 Have you ever considered the idea of combining your laundry room and your bathroom?

-If you want, why not put the washer/dryer beneath your sink on inside a closet.
+Why not put the washer/dryer beneath your sink.
 This will allow you to break down a wall if the laundry room is beside the bathroom.
-Ultimately this is will increase the size of the bathroom, though making it a duel-purpose room.
+Ultimately this will increase the size of the bathroom, though making it a dual-purpose room.

 Everything you don’t need, put it somewhere else or throw it away.
 If you haven’t used it in a year, toss it.

-12. Store your bulk Costco toilet paper somewhere else.
+12. Store your bulk toilet paper somewhere else.

-Using paint to make you small bathroom feel bigger is the easiest trick to them all.
-Because the bathroom is small, you can do it quickly and paint won’t be expensive because you won’t need much of it.
+Using paint to make your small bathroom feel bigger is the easiest trick to them all.
+Because the bathroom is small, you can do it quickly, and the paint won’t be expensive because you won’t need much of it.

 Using lighter and brighter colors will make the bathroom seem larger.
 Use light colors on your door, windows, and trim too.
 It doesn’t have to be just white, white, and more white.
 You can use bright yellows, oranges, greens, and blues as accents or focal points in the bathroom.

-Your bathroom should have a color scheme that looks fresh, clean, and welcoming.
-The usual color choices for a bathroom are white and shades of white because it is easy to create a “sense of cleanliness.”
+Your washroom should have a color scheme that looks fresh, clean, and welcoming.
+The usual color choices for a bathroom are white and shades of white because it is easy to create a “sense of cleanliness”, like the photo below…